b3-exmo/b3-exmo.github.io/docs/Tithing/Charitable Giving.md

 &nbsp;

-Maybe I shouldn't be so upset with the church— after all, maybe they [[Tithing/SEC/index#LDS Church [PR statement](https //newsroom.churchofjesuschrist.org/article/church-issues-statement-on-sec-settlement)|received and relied upon legal counsel]] for how to move millions across the border.
+Maybe I shouldn't be so upset with the church— after all, maybe they [[SEC#LDS Church [PR statement](https //newsroom.churchofjesuschrist.org/article/church-issues-statement-on-sec-settlement)|received and relied upon legal counsel]] for how to move millions across the border.
 That seems to be a valid excuse for other atrocities.
 Don't forget they made their biggest donation to date back to the food bank though <3